-Function: Heat requirement signal Object Function Name Type DPT Flag □ ← 6 Heat requirement Valve outputs - Output 1-bit 1,002 C, -, T, R Description 1-bit output object for the to suitable burner and boi by the actuator when at le exceeds a limiting value wrequirement signal is retragain.
-In addition, the acti (object 7).
-The telegram polarity can programming operation, the requirement without a de requirement, providing the optionally configured "Heat ler controllers.
-A head east one command va- with hysteresis defined acted when the limiting uator can optionally end be configured.
-After he actuator always fir lay.
-The actuator the lat the condition for the lat the condition for the east one condition for the lat the condition for the lat the condition for the lat the condition for the lat the condition for the lat the condition for the latter the condition for the latter the condition for the latter the t require triable of d in the g value valuate bus volt st trans n update is has t ement is on the assignment is on the assignment is reached an extern tage return mits the statement is the statement in the s nly signalled gned outputs eat d or undershot al telegram and an ETS tatus "No heat tus to "Heat Function: Heat requirement signal Object Function Name Type DPT Flag □ ← 7 External heat requirement Valve outputs - Input 1-bit 1,002 C, W, -, (R) 1 Description 1-bit input object for the cascading of multiple actuators with a heat requirement signal.
+Function: Heat requirement signal Object Function Name Туре DPT Flag □ ← Heat requirement Valve outputs - Output 1-bit 1.002 C, -, T, R Description 1-bit output object for the transmission of general heat requirement information to suitable burner and boiler controllers.
+A heat requirement is only signalled by the actuator when at least one command variable of the assigned outputs exceeds a limiting value with hysteresis defined in the ETS.
+A heat requirement signal is retracted when the limiting value is reached or undershot again.
+In addition, the actuator can optionally evaluate an external telegram (object 7).
+The telegram polarity can be configured.
+After bus voltage return and an ETS programming operation, the actuator always first transmits the status "No heat requirement" without a delay.
+The actuator then updates the status to "Heat requirement", providing that the condition for this has been fulfilled and an optionally configured "Heat requirement ACTIVE" has elapsed.
+Function: Heat requirement signal Object Function Name Туре DPT Flag External heat requirement Valve outputs - Input 1-bit 1.002 C, W, -, (R) 1 Description 1-bit input object for the cascading of multiple actuators with a heat requirement signal.
 The transmitting object of a heat requirement signal of another heating actuator can be connected to this object.
 The local heating actuator links the external telegram with the internal status of its own heat requirement logically as OR and outputs the result of this link via the object 6.
 In this case, the telegram polarity is fixed: "0" = Heat requirement INACTIVE, "1" = Heat requirement ACTIVE.
 Cyclical telegrams to this object with an identical telegram polarity (ON -> ON, OFF -> OFF) produce no reaction.
 After a device reset, there is no polling of the current status of this object.
 Only when a bus telegram is received does the actuator take this status into account during evaluation of the heat requirement.
-Function: Toggling of the Summer / Wi inter operating mode Object Function Name Type DPT Flag □ ← 8 Summer / winter change-over Operating mode - input 1-bit 1,002 C, W, -, (R) Description 1-bit input object to switch over between summer and winter mode.
+Function: Toggling of the Summer / Wi inter operating mode Object Function Name Туре DPT Flag □+ 8 Summer / winter change-over Operating mode - input 1-bit 1.002 C, W, -, (R) 1

+Description 1-bit input object to switch over between summer and winter mode.
 The telegram polarity can be configured.
 The status is stored internally in the device if there is a bus or mains voltage failure and is restored after a device reset.
 Cyclical telegrams to this object with an identical telegram polarity (ON -> ON, OFF -> OFF) produce no reaction.